Examining the Volatility of Host Hotels & Resorts Inc.'s (HST) Stock

 HST) stock’s latest price update

-Host Hotels & Resorts Inc. (NASDAQ: HST)’s stock price has decreased by -1.46 compared to its previous closing price of 15.08.
-Nevertheless, the company has seen a loss of -6.36% in its stock price over the last five trading days.
-The Wall Street Journal reported on 02/16/22 that Roblox, Nvidia, Airbnb, ViacomCBS: What to Watch in the Stock Market Today
+Host Hotels & Resorts Inc. (NASDAQ: HST)’s stock price has increased by 0.53 compared to its previous closing price of 15.06.
+Nevertheless, the company has seen a loss of -3.51% in its stock price over the last five trading days.

 Analysts’ Opinion of HST